Chicken Wing Charcuterie Board

 Extra Game Day Snack Board Ideas and Add-Ons

 The sky’s the limit when it comes to this chicken wing charcuterie board!
-If you’re looking to switch things up, here are a few substitution and/or add-on ideas–
+If you’re looking to switch things up, here are a few substitution/addition ideas–

-• Chips and Crackers– Chips and crackers are perfect for snack boards, especially those with cheese and/or dips.
+• Chips & Crackers– Chips and crackers are perfect for snack boards, especially those with cheese and/or dips.
 Why?
-Because they’ll always get eaten, and they take up quite a bit of space!
+Because they’ll always get eaten, and they take up quite a bit of space.

-• Popcorn and Pretzels– Is game day really game day without popcorn and/or pretzels?
-I usually have separate bowls for each, but they’d also be great additions to this chicken wing charcuterie board!
+• Popcorn & Pretzels– Is game day really game day without popcorn and pretzels?
+I usually have separate bowls for each, but they’d also make great additions to this chicken wing charcuterie board!

-• Dips and Sauces– Veggie dips would make a great addition to this chicken wing charcuterie board, as would beer cheese dip or queso, and even hummus.
-Homemade wing sauces with bare wings sounds pretty delicious, too!
+• Dips & Sauces– Veggie dips would make a great addition to this chicken wing charcuterie board, as would beer cheese, queso, and even hummus.
+Homemade wing sauces with bare wings sound pretty delicious, too!

-• Warm Appetizers– Think about all of Chili or TGI Friday’s best apps– mozzarella sticks, potato skins, chicken tenders, southwestern egg rolls, etc. Any and all of those would make your guests very happy!
+• Warm Finger Foods– Think about all of Chili or TGI Friday’s best apps (mozzarella sticks, potato skins, chicken tenders, southwestern egg rolls, etc).
+Any and all of those would make your guests very happy!
 If you don’t have time to make your own, head to the frozen snack aisle of the grocery store and see what your options are.

 • Meats and Cheeses– I took French in high school, so using the word “charcuterie” without including cured meats always gives me pause (but, obviously, I do it anyway).
 That being said, throw some cheese and salami, pepperoni, or sausage into the mix!
 In my experience, cubed cheese works best for more casual boards like this one, but you can always gentrify your cheese selection if you want to.

-• More Veggies– Game day snacks are my absolute favorite, but they also tend to be less healthy.
+• More Veggies– Game day snacks are my absolute favorite, but they tend to be less healthy.
 So, if you’re trying to offer a lighter option, go heavy on the veggies!
-Snap peas, cauliflower, tomatoes, radishes, and even pickles are all popular add-ons!
+Snap peas, cauliflower, tomatoes, radishes, and even pickles are all popular add-ons.

-• Fruit– I tend to associate salty savory foods with sports, but that definitely doesn’t have to be the case.
-Adding on easy-to-grab fruits like grapes, apple slices, and orange slices (or clementines) would throw some sweetness into the mix!
+• Fruit– I tend to associate salty savory foods with sports, but that definitely doesn’t have to be the case!
+Throw some sweetness into the mix by adding easy-to-grab fruits like grapes, apple slices, and orange slices.

-• Nuts and Snack Mixes– Salted nuts are a game day staple!
-Serve them as-is or premix them up with M&Ms, raisons, Chex cereal, etc. for easy munching.
+• Nuts & Snack Mixes– Salted nuts are a game day staple!
+Serve them as-is or premix them up with M&Ms, raisons, or Chex cereal for easy munching.

-How to Make a Chicken Wing Charcuterie Board
+How to Build the Perfect Chicken Wing Charcuterie Board

 Chicken wings board made by southern lifestyle blogger Stephanie Ziajka on Diary of a Debutante

-Find a large cutting board or serving platter and clean it with soap and warm water.
-If you’re using a wooden cutting board (like this one), be sure to dry it completely before adding any food.
-Meanwhile, place the boneless wings in craft paper food trays lined with wax paper and spoon the Ranch dressing and buffalo chicken dip into these white ramekins
+Choose a large cutting board or serving platter and clean it thoroughly.
+If you’re using a wooden cutting board (like this one), be sure to dry it completely before adding food.
+Meanwhile, place the boneless wings in craft paper food trays lined with wax paper and spoon dips into ramekins (I used these).

 Give your chicken wing charcuterie board a final look-over and then add the finishing touches!
-First, fill in any blank spaces with fresh parsley and other green herbs.
-Then, garnish the chicken wings with chopped parsley and feta crumbles (or blue cheese if that’s preferable to you).
-Finally, put spoons in the ramekins to keep everything sanitary, and (if you want) add labels to any food that may be hard to easily identify.
+Fill empty spaces with parsley or other fresh herbs.
+Garnish the wings with chopped parsley and crumbled feta or blue cheese.
+Add serving spoons and optional food labels for a polished look.

 chicken wing charcuterie board made by southern lifestyle blogger Stephanie Ziajka on Diary of a Debutante